-That’s the short answer, the one to follow when your English should be at its very best.
-But English is a living language where the singular “kudo” and the plural “kudos” are kicking up their heels, never mind the word mavens.
+That’s the short answer, the one to follow when your English should be at its best.
+But English is a living language, and the singular “kudo” and the plural “kudos” are out there kicking up their heels, never mind the word mavens.

-Although “kudos” was officially singular (like “chaos” and “pathos,” two other words of Greek origin), it was often used in a general way without a direct or indirect article, which may have blurred its sense of singularity.
+Although “kudos” was officially singular, it was often used in a general way without a direct or indirect article, which may have blurred its sense of singularity.

 In a typical early citation in the OED, for instance, Charles Darwin writes in an 1859 letter that the geologist Charles Lyell read about half the manuscript of On the Origin of Species “and gives me very great kudos.”

-In its earliest uses, according to Merriam-Webster’s, “kudos” referred to the prestige or renown of having done something noteworthy.
+In its earliest uses, according to Merriam-Webster’s, “kudos” referred to the prestige or glory of having done something noteworthy.
 But by the 1920s, it had developed a second sense, praise for an accomplishment.

-During the ’20s, the usage guide says, people began using “kudos” as a plural meaning praises.
+And it was during the ’20s, the usage guide says, that “the ‘praise’ sense of kudos came to be understood as a plural count noun, much like awards or honors.
 Time magazine, according to M-W, may have helped popularize the usage.

-And here’s a 1941 citation from the magazine that’s clearly plural: “There is no other weekly newspaper which in one short year has achieved so many kudos.”
+And the usage guide also cites a 1941 citation from the magazine that’s clearly plural: “There is no other weekly newspaper which in one short year has achieved so many kudos.”

-Once “kudos” was seen in Time and other publications as a plural, M-W adds, “it was inevitable that somebody would prune the s from the end and create a singular.”
+Once “kudos” was seen in Time and other publications as a plural, M-W’s usage guide says, “it was inevitable that somebody would prune the s from the end and create a singular.”

-The usage dictionary cites a 1950 letter from Fred Allen to Groucho Marx that describes in hyperbolic fashion the praise for a TV show from customers at the Stage Delicatessen in New York, including a guy sitting on a toilet bowl who “swung open the men’s room door and added his kudo to the acclaim.”
+Oxford also cites a 1950 letter from Fred Allen to Groucho Marx, in which Allen hyperbolically describes approval for a TV show expressed by customers at the Stage Delicatessen in New York: “A man sitting on a toilet bowl swung open the men’s room door and added his kudo to the acclaim.”

-Merriam-Webster’s includes quite a few other examples of the singular “kudo” and plural “kudos.”
+Merriam-Webster’s includes quite a few examples of the singular “kudo” and the plural use of “kudos.”
 Here are a couple from mainstream publications: